 \textbf{MTL~\cite{schiller2021stance}:} A benchmarking framework for evaluating the robustness of stance detection systems.
 The proposed method leverages a diverse set of challenging datasets with varying levels of noise, bias, and adversarial attacks to evaluate the performance and robustness of stance detection systems.
 For each dataset, this model adds a domain-specific projection layer to the final layer of a pre-trained language model and freezes other layers during training.

 \textbf{RLFND~\cite{mosallanezhad2022domain}:} A domain-adaptive reinforcement learning framework for fake news detection.
-The proposed method leverages a deep reinforcement learning algorithm to learn the optimal policy for fake news detection while adapting to the domain shift between the source and target domains.

-\textbf{MTSD~\cite{li2021multi}:} A multi-task learning framework that performs stance detection on multiple targets simultaneously.
+The proposed method leverages a deep reinforcement learning algorithm to learn the optimal policy for fake news detection while adapting to the domain shift between the source and target domains. \textbf{MTSD~\cite{li2021multi}:} A multi-task framework that performs stance detection on multiple targets.
 The framework leverages a shared encoder to capture the common features of the text and a task-specific decoder to predict the stance toward each target.